Basal Member of the Pterodactyloidea – Kryptodrakon progenitor

 “It is not unusual for ten years or more to pass before a formal scientific description is published.
 The wealth of the fossil material being found in China leads to a backlog in the research and the importance of the discovery was not recognised at first.
 A basal Pterodactyloid pterosaur was not expected, not many people would have considered this possibility when the fossils were first found and catalogued.”

-The new genus has been named Kryptodrakon progenitor.
+The new species has been named Kryptodrakon progenitor.
 The genus name means “hidden dragon” a reference to the fact that the martial arts film “Crouching Tiger Hidden Dragon”, directed by Ang Lee and released in 2000 was filmed in the same locality as where the fossils were found.
 The trivial or species name means “ancestor”, reflecting the fact that this flying reptile has been ascribed to a basal position in the Pterodactyloidea.

 Fossil Material Assigned to Kryptodrakon progenitor